-2. Standard Occupational Classification (SOC) Codes

-Gap MLDS does not receive SOC (Standard Occupational Classification) codes from any source.
+1. Stand ard Occupational Classification (SOC) Codes Gap MLDS does not receive SOC (Standard Occupational Classification) codes from any source.
 SOC codes indicate the employee's occupation whereas NAIC provides the industry of the company for which the employee works.
-Reason SOC codes are not currently collected by Labor.
+Reason SOC codes are not collected by Labor.
 Impacts To understand workforce outcomes for students, researchers need to know the student's occupation.
 Without SOC codes, researchers are left to make assumptions.
 For example, a computer science major working for a restaurant chain is assumed not to be working in an occupation for which he or she trained.
 However, that student could be the IT manager for the restaurant chain, in charge of supporting and maintaining its IT infrastructure.
 Similarly, it is assumed that a computer science major working for a large IT Tech firm is employed in his or her field of training when in fact the student could be an administrative assistant.
 Resolution Explore ways to gather information on workers' occupation.
-Feasibility No data available Status Inactive
+Feasibility No data available Status Planned Continue discussions with Labor on ways to receive SOC codes.